jforget/raku-Hamilton2/doc/Hamilton.en.md

 Big Area.
 This special case  was accounted for in  the specifications and hopefully in the code, but never tested until now.

-There are errors  that I did not  fix.
-For example, the  maps show an horizontal  scale and  a  vertical scale.
-The  scales are  completely irrelevant for the `ico`  map.
-But I do not think  worthwhile to add a special case that would remove these scales when dealing with map `ico`.

 There  are 120  isometries  for  the dodecahedron.
 You  can move  the dodecahedron so any one of the 20 nodes can be brought to the position initially occupied by node `B`.
 Then with a rotation around axis `BT`,